TheGX/LTW/README.md

 - [x] Owners can be tourists and tourists can become hosts
 - [x] Tourists can make reviews
 - [x] Owners can reply to reviews
-- [x] Users are able to search for houses
+- [x] Users are able to search for houses and filter their preference features
 - [x] Users are able to rent a place if it is available
+- [x] Users are able to see their upcoming and past trips

 ### Register, Renting a House, Editing Profile